Entertainment for Alzheimer’s

 This just in!
 Well, no, but I just found them while doing an edit on this page (6/27/2014).
 There are several online locations to listen to hours and hours of old-time radio programs.
 I recommend Internet Archive.
 According to Wikipedia, “The Internet Archive is a non-profit digital library with the stated mission of universal access to all knowledge.
 It provides permanent storage of and free public access to collections of digitized materials, including websites, music, moving images, and nearly three million public-domain books.”
 There is much more than old radio shows; there is music, historic news reports as well as more current reports, spiritual and religious lectures and recorded sermons, and even a 2009 radio science show about Alzheimer’s research that I will be tuning into sometime soon.
 There are other similar websites.
 Some require that you download their propriety software: I suggest you stay away from those.
 The Internet Archive will give you plenty to do….

 But music is not just for listening: Encourage participation.
 People in later stages of dementia often remember the lyrics of songs that they may not have heard for years.
-A person with Alzheimer’s who has trouble putting a sentence together, who stumbles over words, might sing along with a familiar old song without hesitation or mistake.
+A person with Alzheimer’s who has trouble putting a sentence together, who stumbles over words, will often sing along with a familiar old song without hesitation or mistake.
 Not only is this enjoyable, it stimulates the memory.
-She’s not a singer?
-Maybe he plays piano or another musical instrument: Maybe not well, but that doesn’t matter; or hand him a tambourine or a pair of maracas or drumsticks, and let him keep the beat to recorded music.
-Merry music making can be done in groups or individually.
-In residential situations, bring in a leader who has a selection of rhythm and percussion instruments, and experience in encouraging participation.

 Videos in the Sentimental Sing-Along Collection contain classic songs ideal for nursing homes, churches, senior centers, civic organizations, families and elder Americans everywhere.
 Each memory-stirring volume is 30 minutes in length and comes with a set of reproducible song sheets.